muritane/coordination-architecture/luxury.md

 Structurally:

-* Robustness increases tolerance to disturbance and drift.
+- **Robustness** increases tolerance to disturbance, drift, and stress.
-* Luxury increases narrative differentiation under stable conditions.
+- **Luxury** increases narrative differentiation under stable conditions.

-Under stress:
+Under constraint:

-* robustness matters,
+- robustness dominates,
-* luxury evaporates or becomes dead weight.
+- luxury evaporates or becomes dead weight.

-This distinction explains why luxury collapses first under constraint.
+This explains why luxury collapses first under stress.

 ---

-## Luxury and Authority Illusions
+## Luxury and False Authority Signals

-Luxury is frequently used to imply:
+Luxury artifacts are often used to imply:

-* competence,
+- competence,
-* taste superiority,
+- discernment,
-* wisdom,
+- wisdom,
-* or authority.
+- authority.

-Structurally, this is **authority insertion via artifact signaling**.
+Structurally, this is **authority signaling without redesign exposure**.

-The artifact does not encode redesign authority; it encodes surplus consumption.
+The artifact does not encode control, invariants, or failure handling.
+It encodes surplus consumption.

-When invariants are invoked, the implied authority dissolves.
+When invariants assert, implied authority dissolves immediately.

 ---

 ## Why Invariant Exposure Produces Humor

-Invariant exposure creates humor because it:
+Invariant exposure often produces humor because it:

-* collapses inflated narrative weight into trivial constraints,
+- collapses inflated narrative seriousness into banal necessities,
-* reveals symbolic seriousness resting on banal necessities,
+- reveals symbolic weight resting on trivial constraints,
-* exposes the irrelevance of surplus to execution.
+- exposes surplus as irrelevant to execution.

-The laughter is a recognition of **category collapse**, not mockery.
+The laughter is recognition of **category collapse**, not contempt.

 ---

-## Relationship to Topological Independence
+## Topological Independence and Luxury

-Topologically independent actors:
+Actors with high topological independence:

-* evaluate artifacts by invariant satisfaction first,
+- evaluate artifacts by invariant satisfaction first,
-* treat luxury as optional surplus,
+- treat luxury as optional surplus,
-* are not bound by prestige narratives.
+- are not bound by prestige narratives.

-From this topology, luxury appears non-binding and often unintentionally comic.
+From this perspective, luxury appears:

+- non-binding,
+- decorative,
+- sometimes unintentionally comic.

 ---

-## Structural Failure Modes of Luxury
+## Structural Failure Modes

-### 1. Overweighting Surplus
+### 1. Surplus Overweighting

 Luxury features crowd out robustness, increasing fragility.